Basic Data Transfer

 • For the following product models:

-Atlas A2 training products / Atlas A2 inference products
+Atlas A2 training products/Atlas A2 inference products

-Atlas A3 training products / Atlas A3 inference products
+Atlas A3 training products/Atlas A3 inference products

-Supported Channels and Data Types
+Supported Paths and Data Types

-The data paths in the following sections are expressed by using the logical location TPosition, and the corresponding physical paths are marked.
-For details about the mapping between TPosition and physical memory, see Table 1.
+The following data paths are expressed using logical positions TPosition, with the corresponding physical paths noted.
+For details about the mapping between TPosition and the physical memory, see Table 1.

-Internal Model
+Product Model

 Data Types of the Source and Destination Operands (Same)